Panelista-Output/panelista-articles/content/en/panelista-for-designers.md

 #### Explore user needs
 Ask your panel open questions like; *"Should we offer a subscription?
 And if so, what is important for you?"*.

 You will get 30-40 thought-through answers in just a few hours.
-Then ask follow-up questions in the comments and group findings with highlights in different colors to learn even more.
-Doing this as a team spreads the knowledge in a very natural way.
+Then ask follow-up questions in the comments to learn even more, and use highlights in different colors to cluster themes.

 #### Prioritize user needs
 Ask your panel to prioritize needs with sorting questions like; *"Which one of these 4 things is the most important to you?
 Why?"*.